tatumamckinnis/Autocomplete/README.md

 1. Run `AutocompleteMain` using `BruteAutoComplete` (complete in the starter code) to see how the autocomplete application works.
 2. Implement the `compare` method in the `PrefixComparator` class that is used in the `BinarySearchAutocomplete` class.
 Test with `TestTerm`.
 3. Implement two methods in `BinarySearchLibrary`: `firstIndex` and `lastIndex`, both of which will use the `PrefixComparator` you completed in the previous step.
 Test with `TestBinarySearchLibrary`.
-3. Finish implementing `BinarySearchAutocomplete` that extends `Autocompletor` by completing the `topMatches` method.
+4. Finish implementing `BinarySearchAutocomplete` that extends `Autocompletor` by completing the `topMatches` method.
 This will use the `firstIndex` and `lastIndex` methods you wrote in the previous step.
 Test with `TestBinarySearchAutocomplete` and running `AutocompleteMain` using `BinarySearchAutocomplete`.
-4. Create and implement a new class `HashListAutocomplete` that implements interface `Autocompletor`.
+5. Create and implement a new class `HashListAutocomplete` that implements interface `Autocompletor`.
 Test by running `AutocompleteMain` using `HashListAutocomplete`.
-5. Run benchmarks and answer analysis questions.
+6. Run benchmarks and answer analysis questions.
+Submit code, analysis, and complete reflect form.

 ### Starter Code and Using Git
 You must have installed all software (Java, Git, VS Code) before you can complete the project.You can find the [directions for installation here](https://coursework.cs.duke.edu/201-public-documentation/resources-201/-/blob/main/installingSoftware.md).